Best Next.js examples in 2024

 Next.js is a great choice for any project, whether a simple personal website or a large-scale eCommerce storefront.

 For example, if you want to create a NextJS app, you can use a library like React Apollo Client to fetch and manage your data.
-There are also numerous libraries available for Next.js that make internationalization (i18n) a breeze, so your site can reach a global audience.
+Numerous libraries are also available for Next.js that make internationalization (i18n) a breeze, so your site can reach a global audience.

-But if you want to read more, take a look here: What is Next.js?
+But if you want to read more, check this out What is Next.js?

 Why use Next.js?